robotics-erlangen/framework/COMPILE.md

 use the installer, select add to PATH

 #### install qt
-Use the online installer! run installer (use default install path! ), install "Qt 5.6 > MinGW 4.9.2" and "Tools > MinGW 4.9.2".
-Qt 5.6 is a LTS release and thus should stay supported for some time.
+Use the online installer! run installer (use default install path! ), install "Qt 5.9.3 > MinGW 5.3.0" and "Tools > MinGW 5.3.0".
+Qt 5.9.3 is a LTS release and thus should stay supported for some time.
-In case you use the offline installer, change to install path such that Qt 5.6 ends up in `c:\Qt\5.6`
+In case you use the offline installer, change to install path such that Qt 5.9.3 ends up in `c:\Qt\5.9.3`

 #### install mingw-get
 Run installer (use default path C:\MinGW !) and install `msys-base, msys-patch`

-Run `C:\mingw\msys\1.0\postinstall\pi.bat` set mingw path to `c:/Qt/Tools/mingw492_32` Verify that `C:\mingw\msys\1.0\etc\fstab` contains the following line:
+Add the following line at the end of `C:\mingw\msys\1.0\etc\fstab`:
 ```
-c:/Qt/Tools/mingw492_32 /mingw
+c:/Qt/Tools/mingw53_32 /mingw
 ```
+Make sure that only one line with /mingw exists!

 use `msys.bat` in `msys\1.0` to open msys console